simeononsecurity/simeononsecurity.ch/content/articles/decoding-ssl/TLS_ Securing Your Website Data/index.en.md

 ### Weak Cipher Suites

 Weak cipher suites pose a significant security risk to SSL/TLS connections.
 These cipher suites use outdated encryption algorithms that are vulnerable to attacks.
 Attackers can exploit these vulnerabilities to intercept and decrypt sensitive information transmitted over the network.
-It is crucial to disable weak cipher suites and only allow the use of strong and secure encryption algorithms.
+You need to disable weak cipher suites and only allow the use of strong and secure encryption algorithms.
 By doing so, website owners can ensure the confidentiality and integrity of their data.

 ### Certificate Authority Vulnerabilities